mikojnacki/ego2/README.md

 ## How to run

-Open terminal in working directory.
+Open the terminal in a working directory.

 Install required packages `$ pip install -r requirements.txt` if necessary.

 Run `$ python ego2.py`.

-Go to web browser and open URL: http://127.0.0.1:5000/
+Go to the web browser and open an URL: http://127.0.0.1:5000/

 ## Requirements